Corpses of 5 labourers killed by terrorists handed over to their families

 WB Chief Minister Mamata Banerjee said on today, "Now, entire J&K administration is in the hands of central govt.
 With all the precautions in place when EU parliamentarians were visiting Kashmir, how were the labourers killed?"

-The attack was undertaken on a day when a delegation of European Union parliamentarians were visiting Jammu and Kashmir to get first-hand knowledge of the situation.
+The attack was undertaken on a day when a delegation of European Union parliamentarians was visiting Jammu and Kashmir to get first-hand knowledge of the situation.

 According to the preliminary investigations, the Hizbul Mujahideen is behind the killing of the five migrant labourers.